 Scopus only offers an Advanced Search menu that runs a keyword search, but it allows for Field searching using the Field Codes defined by the database.Search results will default to "Date (newest)" in the top right corner, but it can be changed to "Cited by (highest)".
 Also, by creating a Scopus Login account, searches be be set to Save and Alerts can also be set up.

 To search for citing publications, start with a search for your researchers name.
-To get the best results that include various ways they may be cited, search all variations of the name within quotation marks, preceded by author: in the Basic Search For example, to search for citations to Dr. David C. Caverly's work, search for author:"d caverly" OR author:"david caverly" OR author:"dc caverly" In the Advanced Search you can use the "Return articles authored by" field.
+To get the best results that include various ways they may be cited, search all variations of their name within quotation marks, preceded by: author: in the Basic Search For example, to search for citations by Dr. Duane Knudson, search for author:"knudson duane" or author:"knudson d".
+In the Advanced Search you can use the "Return articles authored by" field and just enter their name variations in quotation marks.

 Results will be listed (generally) with the most-cited publications first.
 To see the list of citing documents, click on 'Cited by [number]' below an entry to display all citing documents.
 Google Scholar will attempt to group all versions of a single work into one entry and combine the citations, but please note that it is not always able to do so, and you may see additional entries (with citations) to a work.
 See the examples in red boxes in the figure below.
-Clicking the "Cited by xxx" link will lead to a list of articles that cited the article you clicked on and "Cited by xxx" will also display for each of those articles.
+Clicking the "Cited by ###" link will lead to a list of articles that cited that article.

 Note: Sometimes, citation counts for an article in Google Scholar may be much higher than in databases like WoS and Scopus.